optittm/survey-back-api/README.md

 Here are the repositories related to the Survey project:

+- [Survey Back API](https://github.com/optittm/survey-back-api)*: The back-end API for the Survey project.
 - [Survey Front Library](https://github.com/optittm/survey-front-library): The front-end library for the Survey project.
-- Survey Back API: The back-end API for the Survey project.
-You are currently in this repository.
 - [Survey Front Modal](https://github.com/optittm/survey-front-modal): The reporting module for the Survey project.
 A popup modal asking the user for feedback.

 ## Requirements

-- Python >= 3.8
-  OR
-- Docker
+This tool works with `python3:8`.\
+You can dockerized it if you want.
 ## Documentation

 Please refer to the following documentation for detailed information about the Survey back-end API: